Refrigerator car: Preservation

 Examples of many styles of refrigerator and ice cars can be found at railroad museums around the world.

 The Western Pacific Railroad Museum at Portola, California features a very complete roster of 20th century cars, including wood bodied ice cars, steel bodied ice cars, one of the earliest mechanical refrigerator cars, later mechanical refrigerator cars and a cryogenic reefer, as well as several "insulated" boxcars also used for food transport.

 Refrigerator cars in Japan

-The first refrigerated cars in Japan entered service in 1908 for fish transport.
-Many of these cars were equipped with ice bunkers, however the bunkers were not used generally.
+The first refrigerated cars in Japan entered service in 1908, primarily for fish transport.
+They were of the ReSo 200 type, from 1909 followed by the ReSo 210 type and from 1912 followed by the ReSo 230 type; all reclassified into Re 1 type in 1928.
+Many of these cars were equipped with ice bunkers, however the bunkers were not generally used.
 Fish were packed in wooden or foam polystyrene boxes with crushed ice.

-Fruit and meat transportation in refrigerated rail cars was not common in Japan.
-For fruits and vegetables, ventilator cars were sufficient due to the short distances involved in transportation.
-Meat required low temperature storage, transported by ship, since most major Japanese cities are located along the coast.
+Fruit, vegetables and meat transportation in refrigerated rail cars was not common in Japan.
+For fruits and vegetables, ventilator cars were sufficient due to the relatively short distances involved, whereas since meat require low temperature storage, they were therefore typically transported by ship, since most major Japanese cities are located along the coast.

 Refrigerator cars suffered heavy damage in World War II.
-After the war, the occupation forces confiscated many cars for their own use, utilizing the ice bunkers as originally intended.
+After the war, the occupation forces confiscated many cars for their own use, using the ice bunkers as originally intended.
 Supplies were landed primarily at Yokohama, and reefer trains ran from the port to U.S. bases around Japan.
+Around this time, the surviving pre-war refrigerator cars were gradually retired and replaced with newer types.